Increasing Belief That People Actually Win Prizes Playing McDonald's Monopoly

 Five Why's

-1. Why don’t people believe people win prizes?
-Because they don’t see or know anyone who has won any prizes.
+Why don’t people believe people win prizes?
+Because they don’t see or know anyone who has won any prizes, and it used to be a rigged game before it became an app based promotional game.

 Narrowing Down and Sketching Best and Most Plausible Ideas

-• I also began sketching out ideas for how to design the Bonus Chest cards, as well as ideas for redesigning the home page and other pages.
+I also began sketching out ideas for how to design the Bonus Chest cards, as well as ideas for redesigning the Home Page (logged-in and logged-out) and other pages.

 Creating and Presenting Initial Concepts to Stakeholders

-For the Home Page, I laid out an idea for using animation in which the initial image would game stamp codes and then three images for claiming prizes, tracking properties, and bonus chests with arrows pointing to them.
+For the Home Page, I laid out an idea for using animation in which the initial image would be a game stamp that would peel open then reveal three images for claiming prizes, tracking properties, and bonus chests with arrows pointing to them.
 The idea was to not only add excitement, but to help visually teach the user how all their codes can be used to win prizes and rewards.

 The business stakeholders loved this idea, but unfortunately we didn’t have the time or resources to make animations this time around, but the stakeholders were interested in using this idea for the next year.
-These early wireframes included other important screens such as how the prize confirmation page would look if the user won just a prize or if they won both a prize and a bonus chest.
+They did start adding animated graphics like this in subsequent years.

 Conceptualizing a New Prize Page to Build Trust